What the sanctions on Roman Abramovich and six other Russian oligarchs entail

 The travel ban means the Russian-Israeli billionaire, who is worth about £9.4 billion and also has stakes in mining firm Norilsk Nickel, will not be permitted to enter the UK.

-Jets and yachts owned or chartered by Mr Abramovich can be seized, the sanctions say.
+Jets and yachts owned or chartered by Mr Abramovich can be detained, the sanctions say.

 – How did Roman Abramovich make his wealth?